stevejarvis/adninja/README.md

 is very appreciated.
 Please fork and pull request away!

-Ad Ninja is a paid application, but I would much rather see it evolve and update than continue charging for installs.
-If this project gains traction here I will happily either a) change it to a free install or b) share income with contributors.
+Ad Ninja is a paid application, but I would much rather see it evolve and update than making a dollar from installs.
+If this project gains traction here I will happily either a) change it to a free install or b) share income with contributors or c) donate proceeds to something worthwhile.

-[Check it out in the Play Store!]
+[Check it out in the Play Store] (https://play.google.com/store/apps/details?id=com.sajarvis.adninja)
-(https://play.google.com/store/apps/details?id=com.sajarvis.adninja)